 So, I had my first with two pushes.
 I remember my first words were, ‘IT’S SO TINY!!’
 I didn’t know the sex yet!

 Then, I had another huge contraction.
 One nurse said, ‘Oh, it’s probably the placenta already coming.’
 Another said, ‘Oh, it’s a water bag!
 I’ve never seen that before.’
 All the while I couldn’t get any words out.
 In my head, I’m screaming, ‘It’s ANOTHER ring of fire!!!’

 My second came less than two minutes after my first with another two pushes and she was born EN CAUL.
 I was just in shock, the staff was shocked, and I wish I had someone taking pictures of my husband because I’m blind and couldn’t see his expression.

 The only thing I could muster out was, ‘Oh, f—!’

-They had the same blood type and each had exactly three hairs that were about three inches longer than the rest of their hair (STILL have them too)!
+They had the same blood type and each had exactly three hairs that were about three inches longer than the rest of their hair (they STILL have them too)!

 It was beautiful.
 I’m not even upset about not having a home birth again.
 Everything couldn’t have been more perfectly serendipitous.